nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/podcast-information.md

 }
 ```

-However, `eleventy-plugin-podcast` can do more than this.
+However, you can — and probably should — tell **Podcaster** even more than this.
 He's another `podcast.json` file, with all of the valid fields included.

 ```json
 {